novaexchange/EAC/doc/build-osx.md

 Creating a release build
 ------------------------

-A earthcoind binary is not included in the EarthCoin-Qt.app bundle.
+An earthcoind binary is not included in the EarthCoin-Qt.app bundle.
 You can ignore this section if you are building `earthcoind` for your own use.

 If you are building `litecond` for others, your build machine should be set up